DebPaine/background-generator/README.md

 # background-generator

-Change the backgorund of the webpage using the color selectors and get a color gradient of your choice.
+Change the background of the webpage using the color selectors and get a color gradient of your choice.